Quick Answer

 Phase 1: Proposals That Actually Close

-The single biggest bottleneck in most solar businesses is quoting.
+Let me tell you, the single biggest bottleneck in most solar businesses is quoting.
 A typical residential solar quote involves a site survey, system design, pricing calculations (panels, inverter, battery, scaffolding, electrical work), and a professional proposal document.
 Many installers still do this in spreadsheets and Word documents.
 It takes hours per quote, and half of them never convert.
+Your quoting process is a sales platform, not a digital brochure.

 Multi-Option Proposals

 Payaca lets you build Good/Better/Best proposals where the customer sees multiple system options side by side.
 A 4 kW system at £6,500, a 6 kW system with battery at £11,000, and a premium 8 kW system with full battery storage at £15,500.
 Customers pick the option that fits their budget.
+For more on which pricing structure works best for different job types, see the guide on project-based vs day-rate vs per-square-metre pricing.
 This alone increases average order value because most people do not choose the cheapest option when presented with clear alternatives.

 Design Tool Integration